mdditt2000/openshift-4-11/ingresslink-on-openshift/README.md

 ### Step 4

-Now that the operator is installed you can create an **two instance of CIS**.
+Create **two instance of CIS**.
 This will also deploy CIS in OpenShift

 ![diagram](https://github.com/mdditt2000/openshift-4-11/blob/main/ingresslink-on-openshift/diagram/2022-10-24_14-07-32.png)